Edward Bruce, 1st Lord Kinloss

 He was the second son of Edward Bruce of Blairhall and Alison Reid.

 Career

 In 1594 James VI sent him as ambassador to London and gave him £1,000 Scots for his expenses.
-With James Colville, he was sent to invite Queen Elizabeth to send a representative to the baptism of Prince Henry, discuss the matter of the Earl of Bothwell, Catholics in Scotland, and ask for the yearly sum of money that Elizabeth gave to James VI.
+With James Colville, he was sent to invite Queen Elizabeth I to send a representative to the baptism of Prince Henry, discuss the matter of the Earl of Bothwell, Catholics in Scotland, and ask for the yearly sum of money that Elizabeth gave to James VI.
 They were to ensure the money was paid to Thomas Foulis.
 He also requested the rendition of Anne of Denmark's goldsmith Jacob Kroger who had fled to England with the queen's jewels.